hiaoxui/hiaoxui.github.io/_pages/about.md

 For internship, I visited Microsoft Research Asia (mentored by [Chin-Yew Lin](https://www.microsoft.com/en-us/research/people/cyl/)), Semantic Machines (mentored by [Anthony Platanios](https://platanios.org/)), and Microsoft Research at Redmond (mentored by [Corby Rosset](https://http://corbyrosset.com/)).
 I was also a visiting student at Johns Hopkins University in 2018, mentored by [Hongyuan Mei](https://hongyuanmei.com/) and [Jason Eisner](https://www.cs.jhu.edu/~jason/).

+**I am on the job market now, aiming for research positions in both academia and industry.**
+Do not hesitate to email me if you have opportunities!

 Find my email address [here](/email/).

 ## My research